-PacificSource bases payment to non-participating providers on our 'allowable fee' for the same services or supplies.
-We use several sources to determine the allowable fee, depending on the service or supply and the geographical area where it is provided.
-The allowable fee may be based on data collected from PacificSource Health Plans or nationally recognized databases.
+PacificSource bases payment to non-participating providers on our 'allowable fee' which is derived from several sources to determine the allowable fee, depending on the service or supply and the geographical area where it is provided.
+The allowable fee may be based on data collected from the Centers for Medicare and Medicaid Services (CMS), contracted vendors, other nationally recognized databases, or PacificSource, as documented in PacificSource's payment policy.

-In areas where our members have reasonable geographic access to a participating provider, the allowable fee for professional services is based on PacificSource's standard participating provider reimbursement rate or a contracted reimbursement rate.
-Outside the PacificSource Network service area and in areas where our members do not have reasonable access to a participating provider the allowable fee is based on the usual, customary, and reasonable charge (UCR) at the 85th percentile.
+In PacificSource's service area the allowable fee for professional services is based on PacificSource's standard non-participating provider reimbursement rate.
+Outside the PacificSource service area and in areas where our members do not have reasonable access to a participating provider through one of our third party provider networks, the allowable fee, depending upon the service and supply, can be based on data collected from PacificSource or other nationally recognized databases.
+If the service is based on the usual, customary, and reasonable charge (UCR), PacificSource will utilize the 85th percentile.
 UCR is based on data collected for a geographic area.
 Provider charges for each type of service are collected and ranked from lowest to highest.
 Charges at the 85th position in the ranking are considered to be the 85th percentile.

-To calculate our payment to non-participating providers, we determine the allowable fee, and then subtract the non-participating provider co-insurance shown in the 'Non-participating Provider' column of your Medical
+To calculate our payment to non-participating providers, we determine the allowable fee, then subtract the non-participating provider benefits shown in the 'Non-participating Provider' column of your Medical Benefit Summary.

-Benefit Summary.
 Our allowable fee is often less than the non-participating provider's charge.
 In that case, the difference between our allowable fee and the provider's billed charge is also your responsibility.
 That amount does not count toward this plan's out-of-pocket maximum.
 It also does not apply toward any deductibles or co-payments required by the plan.
 In any case, after any co-payments or deductibles, the amount PacificSource pays to a non-participating provider will not be less than 50 percent of the allowable fee for a like service or supply.